-I grew up in a family of 8 kids so there was not a lot of excess money beyond the essentials but one thing my parents always did was prioritize healthy whole foods.
+I grew up in a family of 8 kids, so there was not much excess money beyond the essentials, but the one thing my parents always did was prioritize healthy whole foods.
 As a result, we were a very healthy family.

-It turns out that budget friendly foods such as oats, rice, beans, potatoes, fruits, vegetables are much more affordable and healthy in comparison to packaged, processed foods and snacks such as granola bars, breakfast cereals, juice, chips, crackers or pre-made dinners.
+It turns out that budget-friendly foods such as oats, rice, beans, potatoes, fruits, vegetables are much more affordable and healthy than packaged, processed foods and snacks such as granola bars, breakfast cereals, juice, chips, crackers, or pre-made dinners.

-Almost everything was made from scratch and we cooked in bulk as that was the most affordable yet profitable and nutritious way to feed hungry firefighters who had a very energy demanding job.
+Almost everything was made from scratch.
+We cooked in bulk as that was the most affordable yet profitable and nutritious way to feed hungry firefighters who had a very energy-demanding job.

-While meat and eggs were served at every meal, they were always accompanied with inexpensive staples such as oatmeal and hashbrowns for breakfast.
+Every meal contained meat or eggs, but they were always accompanied with inexpensive staples such as oatmeal and hashbrowns for breakfast.

-A soup with a grilled sandwich, wrap or stirfry with rice was served for lunch. and leftovers from the previous night’s dinner were always somehow used up in the following day’s lunch.
-Sometimes the best way to save time and money is to bulk cook dinner so that you have leftovers for your next day’s lunch or to think of ways to make new meals with leftovers so that nothing goes to waste.
+A soup with a grilled sandwich, wrap or stirfry with rice was served for lunch.
+Leftovers from the previous night’s dinner were always somehow used up in the following day’s lunch.
+Sometimes the best way to save time and money is to bulk cook dinner to have leftovers for your next day’s lunch or think of ways to make new meals with leftovers so that nothing goes to waste.

-Dinners consisted of meat (chicken, beef, fish, etc) cooked a variety of ways and served with fresh or frozen vegetables (corn, peas, carrots, broccoli, cauliflower. zucchini) that were steamed and seasoned with butter salt and pepper.
-A side of potatoes, rice, beans or pasta was the inexpensive staple to fill up hungry bellies.
+Dinners consisted of meat (chicken, beef, fish, etc.) cooked various ways and served with fresh or frozen vegetables (corn, peas, carrots, broccoli, cauliflower. zucchini) that were steamed and seasoned with butter, salt, and pepper.
+A side of potatoes, rice, beans or pasta, was the inexpensive staple to fill up hungry bellies.

-It’s amazing how many ways you can use potatoes, rice, and oatmeal in a variety of different ways.
+It’s incredible how many ways you can use potatoes, rice, and oatmeal in a variety of different ways.

-We would sometimes sit down for hours depending on the size of the camp to peel potatoes that were then boiled and diced to make homemade hashbrowns that were served with breakfast every single day.
-To add variety to the hashbrowns we would spice the hashbrowns differently whether it was a classic seasoning salt, rosemary, basil or oregano.
+We would sometimes sit down for hours, depending on the size of the camp, to peel potatoes that were then boiled and diced to make homemade hashbrowns.
+The hashbrowns were served with breakfast every single day.
+To add variety to the hashbrowns, we would spice the hashbrowns differently, whether it was a classic seasoning salt, rosemary, basil, or oregano.

-Rice can be served on its own and simply seasoned with, tamari or butter, salt, and pepper or a little parmesan cheese.
-Rice accompanies any kind of vegetable stirfry made with fresh or frozen vegetables, can be used in soups, Mexican style buddha bowls or vegetarian bean burritos.
+Rice can be served on its own and seasoned with tamari or butter, salt, and pepper or a little parmesan cheese.
+Rice accompanies any vegetable stirfry made with fresh or frozen vegetables, can be used in soups, Mexican style buddha bowls, or vegetarian bean burritos.

-Oatmeal was another daily breakfast staple whether it was plain, spiced with cinnamon and raisins, banana strawberry oatmeal with vanilla extract or berry oatmeal.
+Oatmeal was another daily breakfast staple.
+Oatmeal was served plain, spiced with cinnamon and raisins, banana strawberry oatmeal with vanilla extract, or berry oatmeal.
 We added variety to the oatmeal as much as possible, but the inexpensive staple of oatmeal stayed on the daily breakfast menu.

-I also grew up eating oatmeal for breakfast as it is very affordable and healthy in comparison to expensive processed commercial breakfast cereals which are, essentially just sugar hidden in the form of refined carbohydrates.
+I also grew up eating oatmeal for breakfast as it is very affordable and healthy compared to expensive processed commercial breakfast cereals that are essentially just sugar hidden in the form of refined carbohydrates.

-To make a homemade porridge healthier add in a tbsp of ground flax seeds for an inexpensive source of the essential anti-inflammatory omega 3 fats that must be obtained through your diet.
-Chia seeds found in this chia oatmeal porridge is another great source of plant based omega 3’s.
+To make a homemade porridge healthier, add a tbsp of ground flax seeds for an inexpensive source of the essential anti-inflammatory omega-three fats that people must obtain through diet.
+Chia seeds found in this chia oatmeal porridge are another excellent source of plant-based omega 3’s.

-For those who wanted a lighter breakfast a fruit tray was made with a variety of fresh fruits.
+For those who wanted a lighter breakfast, a fruit tray made with a variety of fresh fruits was another option.
 Buy local or in-season fruits that are in season and on sale to have as a snack instead of granola bars and chips or for a light breakfast.
-If you are lucky maybe you will find a neighbor with a fruit tree….
-It’s all about being resourceful in all areas when you are trying to save money on your food budget.
+If you are lucky, maybe you will find a neighbor with a fruit tree.
+It’s all about being resourceful in all areas when trying to save money on your food budget.

-An inexpensive yet extremely healthy smoothie can be made with 1 cup blueberries or blackberries, a handful of spinach or kale which is high in plant protein and 2 tbsp of coconut cream blended with water.
-Save the remainder of the can of coconut cream for following smoothies, stir-fries or curries.
+You can make an inexpensive, healthy smoothie with 1 cup of blueberries or blackberries, a handful of spinach or kale high in plant protein, and 2 tbsp of coconut cream blended with water.
+Save the remainder of the can of coconut cream for smoothies, stirfries, or curries.

-Coconut cream is a great substitute for dairy or nut milk which is often more expensive.
-Coconut cream can often be purchased for less than one dollar and a little goes a long way.
+Coconut cream is an excellent substitute for dairy or nut milk which is often more expensive.
+Coconut cream can usually be purchased for less than one dollar, and a little goes a long way.

 An egg is an excellent source of protein for breakfast that can be made into a scrambled egg hash with potatoes as a filler and any vegetables of your choice for a nutritious and budget-friendly breakfast.

 Making a homemade salad dressing using olive oil and balsamic is much healthier and cheaper than store-bought salad dressings.
-A homemade salad can be whipped up in no time with whatever vegetables are in season.
+You can whip up a homemade salad in no time with whatever vegetables are in season.

-Eating healthy on a budget requires some creativity to use simple foods in a variety of ways and stripping away all the excess treats and processed packaged foods that are more expensive and less nutritious.
-Start shopping for real whole foods without the packaging to eat healthy on a budget.
+Eating healthy on a budget requires some creativity to use simple foods in various ways and stripping away all the excess treats and processed packaged foods that are more expensive and less nutritious.
+Start shopping for whole natural foods without the packaging to eat healthy on a budget.

-To save money on your food budget ditch the pop, and fruit juices and just drink water which is the most important nutrient for the body.
-Your body will be thanking you when you cut the alcohol and sugar laden beverages from your diet and you will be saving money!
+To save money on your food budget, ditch the pop and fruit juices and drink water which is the most critical nutrient for the body.
+Your body will be thanking you when you cut the alcohol and sugar-laden beverages from your diet, and you will be saving money!

 Some healthy foods to eat on a budget and pantry essentials include:

-Flax seeds for essential omega 3 fatty acids
+- Flax seeds for essential omega-three fatty acids

-Essential spices that you love such as salt, pepper, oregano, basil, rosemary, seasoning salt, curry powder for curries and Mexican spices such as paprika and cumin.
+- Essential spices that you love such as salt, pepper, oregano, basil, rosemary, seasoning salt, curry powder for curries, and Mexican condiments such as paprika and cumin.

-Eating healthy on a budget is all about eliminating all the excess treats and expensive processed commercial products from your diet that you don’t need and going back to the essential whole foods that can be used a variety of ways.
-The more a food is processed the more likely it will be less nutritious and more expensive as you are paying for the packaging and processing of that food.
+Eating healthy on a budget is all about eliminating all the excess treats and expensive processed commercial products from your diet that you don’t need and going back to the essential whole foods that can be used in various ways.
+The more a food is processed, the more likely it will be less nutritious and more expensive as you pay for the packaging and processing of that food.